COVID-19 Puts Babies on Hold

 The pandemic has many reconsidering how many children to have.

-Four months later, the pandemic continues to create personal and economic upheaval.
+A year later, the pandemic continues to create personal and economic upheaval.
 Signs point to fewer babies in the coming years, continuing a trend that gained noticeable momentum during the Great Recession in 2008.
 According to data from the National Center for Health Statistics, the birth rate dropped dramatically and has remained low.

 A recent survey from the Guttmacher Institute, a reproductive-health research and policy organization, found that "about a third of women in the United States ages 18 to 49 were planning to postpone pregnancy or forgo adding a child to their family because of the pandemic.”